ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_sdavc.md

     ![](/images/SD-AVC/16_cever2.PNG)

-5. Log in to the Site40 PC by accessing vCenter (use the bookmark or access 10.2.1.50/ui).
-Log in using the credentials provided and click on the sdwan-slc/ghi-site40pc-podX.
+5. Log in to the Site40 PC by accessing vCenter (use the bookmark or access 10.2.1.50/ui if connected to the GHI DC and 10.1.1.50/ui if connected to the SJC DC).
+Log in using the credentials provided and click on the sdwan-sjc/ghi-site40pc-podX.
 Click on the console icon to open a Web Console.
 Open Firefox and go to youtube.com and facebook.com.
 For good measure, open about 4 tabs of these sites

     ![](/images/SD-AVC/17_tab_fb_yt.PNG)